Nikon FM2n Review

 Nikon FM2n Specs

-The Nikon FM2n was categorized as an advanced semi-professional SLR camera and is known for its reputation, reliability, and durability.
+The Nikon FM2n was categorized as an advanced semi-professional SLR camera known for its reputation, reliability, and durability.

-The body, 19 oz / 540 g, is constructed from copper-aluminum-silicon and the vertical metal shutter blades were fabricated of lightweight titanium in the original FM2, and in later FM2 models, shutter blades were made of aluminum.
+The body, 19 oz (540 g), is constructed from copper-aluminum-silicon.
+The vertical metal shutter blades were fabricated of lightweight titanium in the original FM2, and in later FM2 models, shutter blades were made of aluminum.

-You can work the FM2n without batteries which is pretty cool but in order for the light meter to work, you need two S76 or A76 batteries or one 1/3N battery.
+You can use the FM2n without batteries, which is pretty cool, but for the light meter to work, you need two S76 or A76 batteries or one 1/3N battery.

-The light meter is 60/40 center-weighted and the only visible indication comes from three red LEDs showing either overexposure ‘+’, underexposure ‘-’ or in the middle a circle indication of a suggested exposure.
+The light meter is 60/40 center-weighted, and the only visible indication comes from three red LEDs showing either overexposure ‘+’ or underexposure ‘-’ or, in the middle, a circle indicating a suggested exposure.

-If you want automatic film advance The Nikon MD-12 motor drive shoots at 3.2 frames per second.
+The Nikon MD-12 motor drive shoots at 3.2 frames per second if you want an automatic film advance.

 The Nikon FM2n shown with a Nikkor 50mm f/1.4 AI-S

 I was quite astounded when I received the Nikon FM2n from Japan.
-It was mint as promised and everything worked as it should.
-It is a great-looking camera which of course helps lighten your mood when you take it out for a spin.
+It was mint as promised, and everything worked as it should.
+It is a great-looking camera, which helps lighten your mood when you take it out for a spin.

-To take photos with the Nikon FM2n, you have to move the film advance lever from its flush position with the camera to unlock it.
+To take photos with the Nikon FM2n, move the film advance lever from its flush position with the camera to unlock it.

-Being a left-eye shooter it takes a bit of getting used to when putting your eye up to the viewfinder as the film advance lever sticks out.
-On the other hand, you can use the film advance lever as a thumb rest giving you a steadier grip on the camera.
+As a left-eye shooter, it takes a bit of getting used to putting your eye up to the viewfinder, as the film advance lever sticks out.
+On the other hand, you can use the film advance lever as a thumb rest, giving you a steadier grip on the camera.

 False Creek, Vancouver, Canada.
 Nikon FM2n, Nikon 50mm f/1.8 Series E, Kodak TMAX 100

-I started out using the Nikon 50mm f/1.8 Series E lens on the Nikon FM2n.
-This lens renders quite well and I have enjoyed the photos from it but it is on the small end of the scale for what I am comfortable with.
+I started using the Nikon 50mm f/1.8 Series E lens on the Nikon FM2n.
+This lens renders quite well, and I have enjoyed the photos from it, but it is on the small end of the scale for what I am comfortable with.
 I found a Nikkor 50mm f/1.4 AI-S locally, for $120.00, and I much prefer the size and feel of this lens.

-The focus ring is wider and it is easier to change the aperture on the f/1.4 AI-S version.
-The f/1.4 lens adds an insignificant amount of weight but overall gives a better lens/camera balance and grip.
+The focus ring is wider, and changing the aperture is easier on the f/1.4 AI-S version.
+The f/1.4 lens adds an insignificant amount of weight, but overall gives a better camera/lens balance and grip.

 Nikon FM2n in Action

 You have to have a different mindset when shooting with the Nikon FM2n.
-Everything is fully manual, exposure, focusing, and winding your film (unless you get the MD-12 motor drive).
-It can, however, be a wonderful and tactile experience.
-You are in the driver’s seat and it is all up to you.
+Everything is fully manual, including exposure, focusing, and winding your film (unless you get the MD-12 motor drive).
+However, it can be a wonderful and tactile experience.
+You are in the driver’s seat, and it is all up to you.

-I normally shoot in aperture priority mode and make manual adjustments via an exposure compensation dial.
-Shooting manually I take the following approach with the Nikon FM2n.
+I normally shoot in aperture priority mode and manually adjust via an exposure compensation dial.
+Shooting manually, I take the following approach with the Nikon FM2n.

-First I take into account what ISO film I am using.
-Then I dial my exposure in by first picking an appropriate shutter speed for what I am shooting.
+First, I consider what ISO film I am using.
+Then, I dial my exposure in by picking an appropriate shutter speed for what I am shooting.
 For street photography, this is often 1/250 of a second.

 Nikon Deals, Downtown Vancouver, Nikon FM2n, Nikkor 50mm f/1.4 AIS, Ilford Delta 100